44: The Musical

 44: The Musical (full title: 44: The UnOFFICIAL, UnSANCTIONED OBAMA MUSICAL) is a 2022 musical written and composed by Eli Bauman, a former Obama campaign staffer.

 Synopsis

 A musical about the Obama presidency, as Joe Biden "kinda sorta remembers it."

 Production history

 World premiere

 The show made its world premiere at The Bourbon Room Hollywood, running November 2-15, 2022.
 It reopened at the same theatre the following year from October 11 to November 18 2023.

 Chicago

-44: The Musical ran at Epiphany Center for the Arts August 7 - 16 2024.
+44: The Musical ran at Epiphany Center for the Arts August 7-16 2024.

 Los Angeles

-The show had a limited run at the Kirk Douglas Theatre from February 23 to March 23 2025.
+The show had a limited run at the Kirk Douglas Theatre from February 23 to March 23, 2025.
 It became the highest grossing show in Kirk Douglas Theatre history.

 Off-Broadway

-Previews begin for the off-Broadway production on October 14, 2025 at the Daryl Roth Theatre.
-Opening Night is November 6, and the show is set to run through Dec 7.
+Previews began for the off-Broadway production on October 14, 2025 at the Daryl Roth Theatre.
+Opening night was November 6, and the show was originally scheduled to run through December 7 before being extended to January 4, 2026.

+Washington, D.C.

+It also appeared at the Shakespeare Theatre Company, Klein Theatre for an extended run from April 18 to May 24, 2026.